velletti/jv_events/README.md

 Then you can IDE Controls for each repository separate IMPORTANT : Checkout a branch from jvevents
- Actually there is only events-dev
+ Actually there is only events-dev: (in the future it will be 'events-stable' or "events-someNewFeature" )

+ git fetch
+ git checkout events-dev

- if you want to push changes, you need to get write Access to the events repository or create your own fork
+ if you want to push changes, you need to get write Access to the events repository or you need to create your own fork and then Create Pull requests  that your changes get merged